Moishe Lewis

 Moishe Lewis (born Losz, sometimes known as Morris Lewis, 1888–1950) was a Jewish labour activist in eastern Europe and Canada.

-Life
+Life and work

 A tanner by trade, he was born and raised in the Svisloch shtetl in the Russian Empire (later part of Poland and now Belarus).
 Moishe Losz was the chairman of the Jewish Labour Bund in Svisloch.
 The Bund was both an active political party and a Jewish, Socialist labour movement.
 It was preoccupied in changing the system that was at the roots of low pay and dangerous, harsh working conditions.